jurassicLizard/vex2pdf/README.md

 ## Overview

 VEX2PDF is a Rust application that scans the current directory for CycloneDX (VEX/VDR/(S)BoM files (JSON and XML) and converts them to human-readable PDF reports.
 It fully supports the CycloneDX schema version 1.5 and provides compatibility for version 1.6 documents that only use 1.5 fields.
 Documents using 1.6-specific fields may not process correctly.
-The tool handles various elements of the VEX documentation format including vulnerabilities, components, metadata, and more.
+The tool handles various elements of the CycloneDX document format including vulnerabilities, components, metadata, and more.

 ## Supported Document Types